TIBHannover/ebispot-ols-box/README.md

 * Frontend installation further requires specifying the installation directory, inventory file for root privileges on that directory and backend mongodb_ip.
 * It is also possible to customize branding variables, docker compose and docker files from group_vars.
+* It is assumed that the same user name will be used both on frontend and backend machines.
 * A proper /etc/exports file should be provided as backend_exports_file including the lines below.
 The lines should be modified according to network: